robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 This port monitor allows you to compress a video stream while transmitting it from a source YARP port to a destination YARP port.
 The port monitor relies on the open source library Ffmpeg to encode and decode video streams.
 <br>
-You can choose the desired codec usign the command line, along with numerous other possible parameters (see [Parameters](#Parameters)).
+You can choose the desired codec using the command line, along with numerous other possible parameters (see [Parameters](#Parameters)).
 If the "codec" parameter is not set, it will be set to a default value.

 ## Installation

-To install/activate the port monitor you need to enter the <yarp_root>/build folder (if the "build" folder does not exist, create it) and run the following command:
+To install/activate the port monitor you need to enter the <yarp_root>/build folder in a terminal (if the "build" folder does not exist, create it) and run the following command:
 ```
 cmake .. -DENABLE_yarpcar_libffmpeg=on
 ```
-Once the command is run, make sure there is an "x" in the brackets on the libffmpeg_portmonitor line in the CMake configuration (command ccmake ..), as you can see below:
+Once the command is run, make sure there is an "x" in the brackets on the libffmpeg_portmonitor line in the command output in terminal, as you can see below:
 ```
 --  [x]   Plugin: yarpcar_libffmpeg (ENABLE_yarpcar_libffmpeg)
 ```